fforloff/exposecontroller/README.md

 For example the [Gogs application](https://github.com/jenkins-x/fabric8-devops/tree/master/gogs) needs to know its external URL so that it can show the user how to do a git clone from the command line.

 If you wish to enable injection of the expose URL into a `ConfigMap` then

 * create a `ConfigMap` with the same name as the `Service` and in the same namespace
 * Add the following annotations to this `ConfigMap` for inserting automatically values into this map when the service gets exposed.
 The values of these annotations are used as keys in this config map.
   - `expose.config.fabric8.io/url-key` : Exposed URL
   - `expose.config.fabric8.io/host-key` : host or host + port when port is not equal 80 (e.g. `host:port`)
   - `expose.config.fabric8.io/path-key` : Key for this ConfigMap which is used to store the path (useful for injecting as a context path into an app).
 Defaults to `/`
   - `expose.config.fabric8.io/clusterip-key` : Cluster IP for the service for this ConfigMap
   - `expose.config.fabric8.io/clusterip-port-key` : Cluster IP + port for the service for this ConfigMap
   - `expose.config.fabric8.io/clusterip-port-key-if-empty-key` : Cluster IP + port for the service for this ConfigMap if the value is empty
-  - `expose.config.fabric8.io/apiserver-key` : Kubernetes / OpenShift API server host and port (format `host:port`)
-  - `expose.config.fabric8.io/apiserver-url-key` : Kubernetes / OpenShift API server URL (format `https://host:port`)
-  - `expose.config.fabric8.io/apiserver-protocol-key` : Kubernetes / OpenShift API server protocol (either http or https)
-  - `expose.config.fabric8.io/url-protocol` : The default protocol used by Kubernetes Ingress or OpenShift Routes when exposing URLs
-  - `expose.config.fabric8.io/console-url-key` : OpenShift Web Console URL
-  - `expose.config.fabric8.io/oauth-authorize-url-key` : OAuth Authorization URL
   - `expose.service-key.config.fabric8.io/foo` : Exposed URL of the service called `foo`
   - `expose-full.service-key.config.fabric8.io/foo` : Exposed URL of the service called `foo` ensuring that the URL ends with a `/` character
   - `expose-no-path.service-key.config.fabric8.io//foo` : Exposed URL of the service called `foo` with any Service path removed (so just the protocol and host)